LyndaBaker/hello-world/README.md

 # hello-world
 First, trial of new GitHub account, create first repository

-I created a GitHub account June 22, 2016 as part of my Lynda.com Training course: "Eclipse Essential Training"
+I created a branch from the master  GitHub branch as GitHub Hello-world guide to learning git.